The best signs that sum up 'No Kings' protesters' feelings about Trump

-Millions of people across the US participated in the "No Kings" protest against Donald Trump yesterday (June 14) to voice their opposition to the president.
+Millions of people across the US participated in the "No Kings" protest against Donald Trump on Saturday (June 14) to voice their opposition to the president.

 The protests took place at the same time as Trump's pricey military parade in Washington, D.C., to celebrate the 250th Anniversary of the US Army (and it also happened to coincide with Flag Day and Trump's 79th birthday).